prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-customization-controls.md

 ### Close Button Position

-This control allows to set the position of the close button on the screen.
+This control sets the position of the close button on the screen.

 {: .table .table-bordered .table-striped }